irecsys/DeepCARSKit/README.md

 ## Sponsors
 The current project was supported by Google Cloud Platform.
 We are looking for more sponsors to support the development and distribution of this libraray.
 If you are interested in sponsorship, please let me know.
+Our official email is DeepCARSKit [at] gmail [dot] com.

 ## License
 [MIT License](./LICENSE)